 Dental emergencies can happen at any time.
 You could bite into a hard food and crack a tooth, or fall and knock out your front teeth.
 No matter the emergency, there are steps you can take to prevent pain and salvage your teeth.

-First, call a dentist who handles dental emergencies in Ottawa.
+First, call a dentist who handles emergencies.
 They will schedule you in as soon as possible to fix your teeth.

 Next, follow these steps for different emergencies to care for your damaged teeth.

 Rinse your mouth with warm water, then floss your teeth.
 There may be food lodged between your teeth that is causing the pain.